compressbronze/zs/README.md

 Thus, given a document type, a field and a word, all the documents that match are returned in constant time, provided the data had been preprocessed to build the index.

 There is a difference between the results returned by each implementation because the `HashStore` only supports matching the entire value of a field, while the `InvertedStore` matches any word.
+I've assumed that typically, users will be either be searching fields that have short, relatively unique values, like a `name`, or have long blob of text that they only want to search one word in, like a `description`.
+Thus, querying a single word to get all documents that contain that word is appropriate.
+We could extend this to support entering multiple words into the query and combining the results relatively easily, but I have not done so at this stage.

-Because of this, the `HashStore` has been deprecated and it tests have been skipped.
+Because it will fail some tests designed for the `InvertedStore`, the `HashStore` has been deprecated and its tests have been skipped.

 Because each document type requires its own store, some duplication is required to add a new document type store.
 Perhaps generics could have been used to avoid such duplication, but it did not seem straightforward to implement.